geodynamics/pylith/docs/developer/contributing/codingstyle.md

 ## Formatting source files

-We use `autopep8` and `uncrustify` to format Python and C//C++ source files, respectively.
+We use `autopep8` and `uncrustify` to format Python and C/C++ source files, respectively.
 The corresponding configuration files are `autopep8.cfg` and `uncrustify.cfg` in the `developer` directory.
 The Python script `developer/format_source.py` is a handy utility for calling `autopep8` and `uncrustify` with the appropriate arguments and formatting multiple files.

 :::{tip}
-We highly recommend using an integrated development environment with `uncrustify` and `autopep8` to automatically format all C/C++ and Python source files.
+We highly recommend using an integrated development environment, such as Visual Studio Code, that allow `uncrustify` and `autopep8` to automatically format all C/C++ and Python source files.
 :::

 ```{code-block} bash